hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

 ## What Does This Plugin Do?

 Botonic Plugin Contentful is one of the [available](https://github.com/hubtype/botonic/tree/master/packages) plugins for Botonic.
-[Contentful](http://www.contentful.com) is a CMS (Content Management System) which manages contents of a great variety of types, such as text, dates, numerics, images, ...
+[Contentful](http://www.contentful.com) is a Content Management System (CMS)) which manages contents of a great variety of types, such as text, dates, numerics, images, ...
 These simple contents can be combined into custom complex contents (eg. a carousel or a message box) which can be queried over APIs.

 <details>